 Medical Humanities Scholarly Concentration

 Medicine is both an art and a science.
-By exploring medicine through the lenses of history, ethics, law, literature, philosophy, religion, sociology, anthropology, political science, economics, cultural criticism, and the arts (such as photography, drawing, painting, and music), students gain insights into the human condition—especially experiences of suffering.
-Students inquire about the responsibilities of individuals and communities to one another in sickness and in health.
-Students also learn to cultivate the most important instrument of healing: Their individual selves.
-Thus, drawing on the tradition of the humanities, students learn to direct their self-development.
+By exploring medicine through the lenses of history, ethics, law, literature, philosophy, religion, the social sciences, theatre, cultural studies, and the arts (such as photography, drawing, painting, and music), students in our medical humanities scholarly concentration gain insights into the human condition—especially experiences of illness.
+Through a community of their peers andfaculty support, students study the human side of medicine, including developing their own character.
+Students learn self-compassion as a way of cultivating the most important instrument of healing: their individual selves.
+Drawing on the tradition of the humanities, students learn to engage with medicine on a deeper level.

 The McGovern Center for Humanities and Ethics offers a Medical Humanities Scholarly Concentration that allows medical students to enrich their medical education through study and involvement in the humanities.
 Since 2007, the concentration has offered students the opportunity to enrich their medical education through participation in: